StrawberryDan/eldorado/README.md

-# El Dorado - A Map Maker for the Unartistic
+# El Dorado - A Mapmaker for the Unartistic

 Software for making professional looking maps without the hassle of drawing it yourself.
 Takes in an assortment of input data to create a clean readable map.
 Excellent for things like table to scenarios.